 --

-“I was at the corner of Wakefield & Queen, elevated, so saw the Keystone Kops arrive and stir it all up with their batons and ridiculous charges, forcing people into corners from which they couldn't escape – when what they wanted (both police and punters) was to get out, fast.”
+“I was at the corner of Wakefield & Queen, elevated, so saw the Keystone Kops arrive and stir it all up with their batons and ridiculous charges, forcing people into corners from which they couldn't escape – when what they wanted (both police and punters) was to get out, fast.
+The urine-created confrontation at the information centre was well underway before Dobbyn uttered his words.
+Few actually heard them, so the idea he incited the riot was nonsense, and scapegoating by police and politicians.”

 - Chris Bourke on Facebook